FarzanaEva/InfraExpert/01-course-notes/networking.md

 5. **Data Link**
    - A data link is a term used to describe the connection between two systems in order to share the information.
 A wired data link is a communication method that sends the information over wires or cables.
 The variations of this type connection are twisted pair cables, coaxial cables, fiber-optic cables and ethernet over copper.

+6. **What is Internet?**
+   - The internet is a global network of interconnected networks, comprised of clients, servers, routers, and other infrastructure, connected through various means such as cables, wireless connections, and satellite links, all communicating using standard protocols.

+7. **Client**
+   - A machine or process that requests data or service from a server.
+Example - Web browsers (Chrome, Firefox, Safari), Mobile App, Email clients (Outlook, Gmail app), etc. Note that a single machine or a piece of software can be both a client and server at the same time.
+For instance, a single machine could act as a server for end users and a client for a database.

+8. **Server**
+   - A machine or process that provides data or service to a client, usually by listening for incoming network calls.
+Example - Web servers (Apache, Nginx) that host websites, Email servers (Exchange, Sendmail) that manage email, Database servers (MySQL, PostgreSQL) that store and manage data, etc. Note that a single machine or a piece of software can be both a client and server at the same time.
+For instance, a single machine could act as a server for end users and a client for a database.

+9. **Client Server Model**
+   - The paradigm by which modern systems are designed, which consists of clients requesting data or service from servers and servers providing data or service to clients.

+10. **Internet Protocol**
+    - This network protocol outlines how almost all machine-to-machine should be happen to this world.
+This is the fundamental "language" and addressing system that allows devices to find and communicate with each other.
+Other protocols are like TCP, UDP and HTTP are built on top of IP.

+11. **IP Address**
+    - An address given to each machine connected to the public internet.
+IPv4 addresses are consists of four numbers separated by dots: a.b.c.d where all four numbers are between 0 to 255.
+Special values include: a) 127.0.0.1 Localhost (your own machine) b) 192.168.x.y Private network (e.g., your home Wi-Fi network).
+IPv6 addresses are eight groups of four hexadecimal digits, separated by colons (e.g., 2001:0db8:85a3:0000:0000:8a2e:0370:7334).
+    - IP addresses are essential for identifying and locating devices on the internet.
+IPv4 is the older version with limited addresses, while IPv6 is the newer version designed to support many more devices.

+12. **TCP**
+    - Network protocol built on top of the Internet Protocol(IP).
+Allows for ordered, reliable data delivery between machines over public internet by creating a connection.
+Establishes a connection before data transfer.
+TCP is usally implemented in the kernel, which exposes sockets to applications that they can use to stream the data through an open connection.